gernotfeichter/alp/linux/test/fallback-to-password-prompt-bad-password/README.md

 Then, an authenication attempt is made by running the `su root` command.

-The authentication should fail (non-zero exit code of alp) because alp is not connected to a real android device, nor did the fallback authentication succeed (password prompt was answered with the wrong password).
+The authentication should fail (non-zero exit code of alp) (whithin the 15s default timeout) because alp is not connected to a real android device, nor did the fallback authentication succeed (password prompt was answered with the wrong password).

 # snippet to run this test standalone